zeek/zeek/scripts/base/frameworks/packet-filter/netstats.zeek.rst

 .. zeek:namespace:: PacketFilter

 This script reports on packet loss from the various packet sources.
-When Bro is reading input from trace files, this script will not report any packet loss statistics.
+When Zeek is reading input from trace files, this script will not report any packet loss statistics.

 :Namespace: PacketFilter